Last Modified January 28, 2019

-Our Development Management section is responsible for considering planning applications, taking enforcement action where breaches of control have occurred, administering the appeals process and providing information and advice about the planning system in general.
+Our development management team is responsible for considering planning applications, taking enforcement action where breaches of control have occurred, administering the appeals process and providing information and advice about the planning system in general.

-The system seeks to guide appropriate development to the right place and prevent development which is not acceptable.
-It is a means for securing sustainable development which provides homes, jobs and services such as roads and schools while protecting and enhancing the best of our urban and rural environment.
+The system seeks to guide appropriate development to the right place and prevent development that is not acceptable.
+It is a means for securing sustainable development that provides homes, jobs and services such as roads and schools while protecting and enhancing the best of our urban and rural environment.

 We work closely with those proposing developments and other stakeholders.

 Planning permission is not always required for every development, it could come under what is known as permitted development.